arufa-research/junokit-user-docs/docs/documentation/README.md

 ```
 ### Compiling your contracts

-Compiling contracts can be done using the command `trestle compile`.
+Compiling contracts can be done using the command `junokit compile`.

 #### Compile all contracts

-`trestle compile` by default compiles all the contracts in the `contracts/` directory.
+`junokit compile` by default compiles all the contracts in the `contracts/` directory.
 For each contract compiled, corresponding `.wasm` file is stored in the `artifacts/contracts` directory created in project's root directory.

 #### Compile one contract

-To compile only one contract or a subset of all contracts in the `contract/` directory, use command `trestle compile <sourcePaths>` and this can look something like `trestle compile contracts/sample-project` or `trestle compile contracts/sample-project-1 contracts/sample-project-2`.
+To compile only one contract or a subset of all contracts in the `contract/` directory, use command `junokit compile <sourcePaths>` and this can look something like `junokit compile contracts/sample-project` or `junokit compile contracts/sample-project-1 contracts/sample-project-2`.

 #### Schema generation

-Schema is also generated alongside the compiled `.wasm` file for each of the contract compiled using `trestle compile` command.
+Schema is also generated alongside the compiled `.wasm` file for each of the contract compiled using `junokit compile` command.
 Schema files are `.json` files (stored inside `artifacts/schema/`) directory and there are multiple `.json` files per contract but only one `.wasm` compiled file per contract.
-To skip schema generation while compiling use `trestle compile --skip-schema`.
+To skip schema generation while compiling use `junokit compile --skip-schema`.

 Single contract `artifacts/` directory structure: